ManageIQ/manageiq.org/source/blog/2014-12-04-sprint-16-report-video.html.md

 published: true
 ---

-This is recording of the Sprint 16 report from Wednesday, Dec 3:
+This is recording of the Sprint 16 report from Wednesday, Dec 3.
+To see the newest features from this sprint, download the [latest bleeding edge Botvinnik image](http://manageiq.org/download/devel).

 <iframe width="640" height="360" src="//www.youtube.com/embed/BVKyV6OiezE" frameborder="0" allowfullscreen></iframe>